donmezkutay/visjobs/README.md

 + In below using height_pressure function we will plot 500mb Height-Pressure graphic
 + Function height_pressure():
     * time       --> the loop initiated from the init_time indicated above function until the 'time'
     * press      --> xarray input for pressure
     * heightprs  --> xarray input for height
     * pr_height  --> the desired pressure height
     * place      --> the area which the user wants to plot
     * save_where --> where to save the figure
     * breaking   --> if True, the function will stop after one loop
     * title_on   --> if True, the title must be introduced, default is False
+    * ----------------------------------------------------------------------
-        * if the title_on = True:
+        * if only the title_on = True, apply inputs below
     * owner_name = the box in the upper left corner of the plot
     * plot_main_tite 	       --> main title that is going to be plotted in string
-	* tl1, tl2, tl3, tll4, tl5 -->
+    * tl1, tl2, tl3, tll4, tl5 --> set the title's placement [a,b] (int list)

 ```python
 draw_map.height_pressure(time, press, heightprs ,pr_height='500', place='australia',